Lazytangent/authenticate-me-read-along/PART_1.md

 └── frontend
 ```

-You should initialize a git repository inside the `authenticate-me` directory,
+You should initialize a git repository inside the `authenticate-me` directory
-so that when you push to GitHub, GitHub will show the `backend` and `frontend`
+with `git init`, so that when you push to GitHub, GitHub will show the `backend`
-directories in the root of the project.
-When you first push to GitHub, if all
+and `frontend` directories in the root of the project.
+When you first push to
-you've made is the `backend` and `frontend` directories, then nothing will show
+GitHub, if all you've made is the `backend` and `frontend` directories, then
-up since git will not track empty folders.
+nothing will show up since git will not track empty folders.

 ### `.gitignore`